Japan's Toshiba CEO steps down amid restructuring efforts - NewsBreak

 He faces the challenge of leading a restructuring plan that’s drawn criticism from shareholders.
 In February, Toshiba said it plans to split into two companies, one focused on infrastructure and the other on devices.

-“I have been at Toshiba for only three years, but I love Toshiba,” he said.

-When asked about how he hoped to win over critical shareholders, Shimada said he had learned while working in the U.S. about the importance of communicating as equals, referring to the expression “put yourself in someone else's shoes.”

-The restructuring proposal is still subject to shareholder and regulatory approval.
-An extraordinary shareholders’ meeting is set for March 24, when the plan will be put to a vote.
-Toshiba officials told reporters the management change was timed to happen before that, although it was unclear how that might help win over shareholders.
+The proposal is still subject to shareholder and regulatory approval.
+An extraordinary shareholders’ meeting is set for March 24, when the reform plan will be put to a vote.

-Toshiba scrapped an earlier proposal for a three-way split that was unpopular with shareholders, including foreign funds.
+Toshiba scrapped its earlier proposal for a three-way split, which was not popular with shareholders, including foreign funds.

-Approval for Tuesday’s personnel changes, including the resignation of another board member and nominations of two others, will be sought in a shareholders’ meeting in June, Toshiba said.
+Approval for Tuesday’s personnel changes, including a resignation of another board member, and the nomination of two others, will be sought in a shareholders’ meeting in June, Toshiba said.

 The company’s reputation was also tarnished by an accounting scandal, which involved books being doctored for years.

-Tsunakawa just took the helm last year, when Nobuaki Kurumatani resigned as Toshiba president.
-Kurumatani had headed global fund CVC Capital Partners' Japan operations and became Toshiba's CEO in 2018.
+In 2021, Nobuaki Kurumatani resigned as Toshiba president and Tsunakwa took the helm.
+Kurumatani had headed global fund CVC Capital Partners' Japan operations and became CEO in 2018.

-But Tsunakawa said he had accomplished his mission of handing over the leadership to the next generation and hoped Toshiba's shareholders, customers and employees would agree with the proposed restructuring plan.
-He did not say how the company had dealt with dissent.

-“I am confident I was able to hand over the leadership toward Toshiba's evolution into the future,” he told reporters in an online news conference.

 Founded in 1875, Toshiba was a manufacturing pioneer for everything from electric rice cookers to laptop computers.
 It also invented flash memory, although that division was sold off as its fortunes tumbled.